-In 2019, Nexteer's industry thought leaders continued to be sought after speakers at high-profile events around the world to discuss the challenges, opportunities and solutions in advanced safety and performance, as well as manufacturing excellence.
+In 2020, Nexteer's industry thought leaders continued to be sought-after speakers at high-profile events around the world to discuss the challenges, opportunities and solutions in advanced safety and performance, as well as manufacturing excellence.
+Due to the COVID-19 pandemic, many of these were virtual events.

-Nexteer speakers were featured at the following 2019 events:
+Nexteer speakers were featured at the following 2020 events: